-- Be sure to look up all unfamiliar words in a dictionary. - What are the words' denotations and connotations? - Are the words concrete or abstract? - Is the poem free of cliches? - How does the diction contribute to or detract from the poem?
+- Be sure to look up all unfamiliar words in a dictionary. - What are the words denotations and connotations? - Are the words concrete or abstract? - Is the poem free of cliches? - How does the diction contribute to or detract from the poem? with the butter of a feet was figure of

-4. DETERMINE THE TONE OF THE POEM
+The the state of the state of the 4.
+DETERMINE THE TONE OF THE POEM